 A non-AP MLD advertises the support for EPP epoch group operations in (Re)Association Request frames by setting the Group EPP Epoch Supported field of the Extended RSN Capabilities field of the RSNXE to 1.

-The non-AP MLD may include in an encrypted (Re)Association Request frame an EPP element indicating the parameters for the EPP group it requests to join.
-If no EPP element is included in the encrypted (Re)Association Request frame, the AP MLD assigns the CPE non-AP MLD to the default EPP group.
+(2218) A CPE non-AP MLD shall (2030) include in an encrypted (Re)Association Request frame an EPP element indicating the parameters for the EPP group it requests to join.
+(2030)

+NOTE: The EPP parameters indicated in the (Re)Association Request frame correspond to the desired parameters by the CPE non-AP MLD.
+These parameters do not need to match the parameters of any EPP group existing in the AP MLD.
+(2030).

-The first EPP epoch of an EPP epoch sequence is EPP epoch number 0.
+The first EPP epoch of an EPP epoch sequence is an EPP epoch numbered (2221) 0.

-Within the EPP Epoch Settings field sent in (Re)Association Request frames, EPP Epoch Request frames and EPP Epoch Response frames, the CPE non-AP MLD shall include the following fields:
+Within the EPP Epoch Settings field sent in encrypted (2222) (Re)Association Request frames, EPP Epoch Request frames and EPP Epoch Response frames, the CPE non-AP MLD indicates in the Epoch Interval field the desired duration of the EPP epoch the CPE non-AP MLD wants to join, and shall include an AID Storage Size field indicating the number of AIDs the CPE non-AP MLD is capable of storing.
+(2224)

+shall include the following fields: (2224)

 An EPP Epoch Settings Control field, indicating the optional fields included in the EPP Epoch Settings field.
+(2223)